Kazakhs: Russian and Soviet period

+In A. I. Maksheev's words, "during the whole eighteenth and the beginning of the nineteenth century, the Kazakhs were Russian subjects in name only.
+In reality they preserved their independence.
+The Russians had to separate themselves from them with fortresses and troops and did not even dare to cross the Line."
+However, the situation began to change in the 1820s.

 In 1822, the khanate institution among the Kazakh hordes was formally abolished, which led to the uprising of Sultan Qasym in 1824–1827.
-The last serious effort to revive the khanate was undertaken by Sultan Kenesary Qasymov, who in 1837 proclaimed himself khan and conducted an armed struggle against Russian authorities until his death in 1847.
+The last serious effort to revive the khanate was undertaken by Sultan Kenesary Qasymov, whose resistance against Russian authorities began in 1837.
+He declared himself khan and, with varying success, led an armed struggle until his death in 1847.

 Due to its incorporation into the Russian Empire, Kazakh intellectuals led a cultural renaissance that surpassed those of other Central Asian peoples.
 Russian schooling brought modern ideas to the steppe, and figures like Shoqan Walikhanov and Abay Kunanbayev adapted these ideas to the specific needs of Kazakh society, creating a secular culture unparalleled in other parts of Asian Russia.

 In the wake of the Russian Revolution, the Alash Orda government was formed in 1917 as an attempt to secure Kazakh autonomy.
 Although it existed only in name, Alash Orda represented the Kazakh push for self-rule.
 The Bolshevik Red Army eventually defeated White Russian forces in the region by 1920, and Kazakhstan was incorporated into the Soviet Union.

 Despite their nomadic lifestyle, the Kazakhs were one of the most literate indigenous groups in Central Asia, making them stand out in the region.
 But the Soviet government pursued a policy of forced collectivization, which devastated the Kazakh population.
 Between 1926 and 1939, Kazakhstan's population decreased by nearly one-fifth, with 1.5 million deaths from mostly starvation and related diseases, others as a result of violence.
 Thousands of Kazakhs fled to China, but most did not survive.

 Kazakhstan became a full Soviet republic in 1936.
 The Virgin Lands Program, launched in the 1950s, opened northern Kazakhstan to wheat farming by Slavic settlers, the program that, over the course of several decades, led to an ecological disaster that severely impacted the Aral Sea.
 During the Soviet period, Kazakhstan's strategic importance grew, notably with the establishment of the Soviet space-launch center and nuclear testing sites on its territory.
 From 1959 to 1986, Dinmukhamed Kunayev, the first secretary of the Communist Party of Kazakhstan, dominated the region's politics.
 His pragmatic leadership balanced the interests of both Kazakhs and Russians.
 However, Kunayev's removal by Mikhail Gorbachev in 1986 led to the first serious riots in the Soviet Union during the 1980s, signaling widespread discontent among the Kazakh population.

 Kazakhstan declared sovereignty on October 25, 1990, and became fully independent on December 16, 1991, after the Soviet Union collapsed.